 There are travel nurse benefits that vary depending on the agency.
 Some offer a generous housing allowance and others offer the benefit of a bonus.
 The best way to find out if your agency offers theseperks is to ask the nurse recruiter when you are checking them out.
 And be sure to get everything in writing.
 If it isn’t in writing they may not honor it.

-Travel - One of the better travel nurse benefits is the ability to pick assignments all over the country.
+Travel - One of the better advantagesis the ability to pick assignments all over the country.
 After all it is called Travel Nursing.
 If you were an avid backpacker and hiker you might actually take an assignment in a remote community famous for its backpacking trails.
 Or if you just can’t get enough of theme parks you might accept an assignment in Orlando so that you can visit Disney World every time you have some time off.

-Bonuses – Vary per contract; One site I visited is advertising that they pay up to $8000 for assignment completion.
+Bonuses – will vary depending on the contract; one site I visited is advertising that they pay up to $8000 for assignment completion.
 Bonuses may be offered for sign up or for completion.
-The average right now seems to be around $500 to $1500 with some sites advertising much larger amounts as a travel nurse benefit or incentive.
+The average right now seems to be around $500 to $1500 with some sites advertising much larger amounts as an incentive.

-Housing Allowance – this varies depending on location but averages about $800 per month.
+Housing Allowance – this varies depending on location but averages about $800 or more per month.
 Or you can let them rent the apartment for you.
 This is usually private housing but some agencies do have you share a two bedroom apartment with another traveler.
 If you don’t want a roommate be sure that the contract specifies that you will not be sharing an apartment or house.

 Travel Expenses – many (but not all) agencies reimburse you for part or all of your travel expenses to move from one assignment to another.